jeffreymew/Flask-React-Postgres/README.md

 code .
 ```

-## Importing into VS Code
+## 2. Running The Code Locally

-3. Build the react.js front-end.
+1. Build the react.js front-end.
 ```bash
 npm run build
 ```
-4. Create the PostgreSQL database
+2. Create the PostgreSQL database
 ```bash
 python manage.py create_db
 ```
-5. Start the Flask back-end server
+3. Start the Flask server
 ```bash
 python manage.py runserver
 ```
-6. Check ```localhost:5000``` in your browser to view the web application.
+4. Check ```localhost:5000``` in your browser to view the web application.

-## Deploying The Code To Azure
+## 3. Deploying The Code To Azure

 1. Go to the extensions tab on VS Code

 2. Install the recommended extensions that show up

+3. Access Azure through (1) Guest Mode, (2) Creating a free Azure account or (3) signing into Azure with an existing account

+4. Create an App Service instance

+5. Create a PostgreSQL database with Azure Database for Postgres and connect it to the App Service instance

+6. Deploy the code to your newly created App Service instance

 # Contributing